Can smiling wreck your facial harmony?

 I think some faces look less harmonious smiling.
 Robert Pattinson’s, for instance.
 To be clear, I don’t think he’s less beautiful when he smiles.
 Still, you can make a fair argument for why a smile doesn’t harmonize as well with his facial geometry as a brooding expression.

 I make the point about Pattinson potentially being less harmonious with a smile than a straight face not to be mean—I think he’s extremely good-looking, in case it’s not obvious—but rather because I think the knowledge that certain types of faces may lack some degree of harmony when smiling could actually be helpful for some people.
-It may help us be less critical of our faces in photos, for example.
+It may help some people be less critical of their faces in photos, for example.
 Less perfectionistic.

 One of my favorite principles of style analysis is that no one can look their best all the time.
 No one can look their best in all the different styles of clothing or in every hairstyle that exists or in every kind of makeup.
 No one looks their best from every angle or in all different types of lighting, and maybe no one looks their best with all different types of facial expressions.